kubevela/catalog/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Thank you for contributing to OAM workloads!
+Thank you for contributing to KubeVela Addons!

+A new addon added in this repo should be put in as an experimental one unless you have test for a long time in your product environment and be approved by most maintainers.

+An experimental addon must meet some conditions to be promoted as a verified one.

 -->